 Never expose yourself to any danger by following or approaching the person.
-Remember the above descriptions and report it to the Security duty officer or the closest employee of the college.
+Remember the above descriptions and report it to the SUNY Adirondack Public safety officer or the closest employee of the college.

 Suspicious Activities

 Suspicious activities, and/or findings, should be reported to SUNY Adirondack's Public Safety Office or any campus employee of SUNY Adirondack or SUNY Plattsburgh at the time of discovery.